Welcome to the Energy Transition & Nanomaterials Research Group

 October 2023

-– Sushma Panuganti joins the Team to work on multivalent batteries.
+– Sushma Panuganti joins the Team as a Graduate Teaching Fellow to work on multivalent batteries.
 Welcome!

 – We have been awarded the International Exchanges Grant from The RS to collaborate with Prof. Dae-Hyun Nam (DGIST, Korea).